 McCartney told The Guardian that, as a bespoke fashion student, she learned that not washing certain clothing items can help them last longer.
 “Basically, in life, rule of thumb: If you don't absolutely have to clean anything, don't clean it.”
 Instead, it's best to "let the dirt dry and you brush it off,” she said.
-And while that all sounds very fine in theory, you might be asking how you'd go about this while avoiding, well, grossness.
+And while that all sounds fine in theory, you might be asking how you'd go about this while avoiding, well, grossness.

 When it comes to hygiene and the health of your skin, Dr. John Zampella, IV, MD, of New York University (NYU) Langone's Medical Center tells Bustle that there are good reasons to wash your clothes.

 "Certainly, soiled clothing is more likely to harbor bacteria, and washing your clothes removes soil and bacteria.
 It also depends a bit on where your clothes are traveling," the dermatologist says.
 "If you work in healthcare, the hospital is full of bad bacteria and washing your work clothes regularly is very important.
 If you work from home, re-wearing your clothes a few times before washing probably isn't going to hurt you."